oomek/attractplus/Layouts.md

    * `width` - Get/set the layout width.
 Default value is `ScreenWidth`.
    * `height` - Get/set the layout height.
 Default value is `ScreenHeight`.
-   * `font` - Get/set the layout font name.
-Default value is the default font configured for Attract-Mode.
+   * `font` - Get/set the filename of the font which will be used for text and listbox objects in this layout.
    * `base_rotation` - Get the base orientation of Attract Mode wchich is set in General Settings.
 This property cannot be set from the script.
      This can be one of the following values: